Fonta1n3/FullyNoded/Docs/QandA.md

 when you swipe down or close the QR scanner it dismisses all camera related code<br/>
 For now, i guess if you do not want it to use the camera just disable that in the devices settings<br/>
 I will look into it, give it more though and see what I can do<br/>
-If the camera is dismissed and not being used, it makes no sense that the light would stay on
+If the camera is dismissed and not being used, it makes no sense that the light would stay on.

+Update: Think it should be fixed now, please try again when next update goes live.<br/>

 ##Import